5p4k/LonelyBoid/README.md

   Compute shader was good enough, but for a very large amount of boids this will probably be needed.

 ### How do I...
 You want to do some of the things above?
-That's great, here's some hint at getting started.
+That's great, here's some hint for getting started.

-**3D boids** TODO
+**3D boids** First of all all `Vector2` and `float2` fields should become 3-dimensional. `Lonely::Sector` should be changed to handle solid angles.
+Most calculations generalize to 3D, provided that the coordinates of the boids are all projected on the same plane (e.g. set z=0 when populating the `IO` data structures). `Flock` and `Force` will need 2D/3D variants, and that needs to be reflected in the compute shader.

-**Obstacle avoidance** TODO
+**Obstacle avoidance** This is rather involved.
+I would start like in Sebastian Lague's Boids, probing the surrounding environment within a range to check for possible obstacles.
+I do not have suggestions for how to handle "changing the direction to flee the obstacle".
+Another possibility would be to use signed distance functions in the same way as forces are defined for a pre-defined set of obstacle shapes.

-**Dynamic rigid bodies** TODO
+**Dynamic rigid bodies** I tried to handle this with `AddForce` and `AddTorque`, but the torque did not stabilize, and the boids start oscillating or spinning.
+I think the main problem is that those two `RigidBody2D` methods assume inertia, but I did not spend much time into getting this to work.
+The difficulty is using `AddTorque` to turn the boid to face the travel direction; I saw some solutions using a PID controller for this, that might be needed.

 **Pressing play can cause some memory to be leaked.** I really do not understand Unity's even system.
 Some of them are virtual methods, some of them are `On...` methods, some of them get called in the editor, some not.
 The issue here is that you would need a `OnDestroy` method that is either static, and can destroy the statically-allocated resources for storing the orbits, or one that is guaranteed to be called when you are *really, really* done and are about to swith to play mode, exit play mode and so on.
 In that spot, you should call the `Release` method of all the `DualBuffer` in the `Force/FlockOrbitsManager`.
 Alternatively, if you understand Unity's Editor lifecycle, you can restructure the editors such that the buffers are allocated when the editor starts, and deallocated when the editor closes.
-That could also be on a `FlockEditor` class or `ForceEditor` class.
-Alternatively, one could be more wasteful and just allocated them every time the editor is enabled, and deallocate them when it's disabled.
+That could also be in the `FlockEditor` class or `ForceEditor` class.
+Alternatively, one could be more wasteful and just allocate them every time the editor is enabled, and deallocate them when it's disabled.
 That would work too.

 **Inspector interface is somewhat cumbersome** PRs are welcome!
 I have no suggestion on how to go about that because I don't know Unity well myself.